-I found Acemoglu’s and A. Robinson’s argument to be more effective than Sachs’.
-Sachs’ argument was lacking pathos which made it very difficult for me to identify with the writer’s point of view and understand what the writer wants me to feel.
-Acemoglu and A.Robinson did a great job at connecting with their audiences because not only they were providing facts, but also telling us about the lives of the poor people and their real struggles.
+Ultimately, I found Acemoglu and Robinson’s argument to be more effective than Sachs’.
+Sachs’ argument was lacking pathos, which made it very difficult for me to identify with the writer’s point of view and understand what the writer wants me to feel.
+Acemoglu and Robinson did a great job at connecting with their audience by not only providing facts, but also telling us about the lives of the poor people and their real struggles.
 They had interviews from the local people in Nigeria and some other African countries.
-They mention apartheid which I thought was very powerful to support their claim about why poor people stay poor.
+They mention apartheid, which I thought was very powerful to support their claim about why poor people stay poor.
 They only thing they were lacking was images.
 They had four images but they were not powerful enough to get any kind of reaction.
 Whereas Sachs’ image was very powerful and creates an emotional connection with the audience.
 Sachs presenting a counter argument at the end was a great rhetorical choice.
 But at the end I found Acemoglu and A.Robison’s argument more effective.

+First, I think this is a fascinating topic you’ve chosen to pursue: the problems of foreign aid.
+As you say about the first article: logic and common sense would suggest this is a great way to help those in need, however, facts and figures tell another story and this is the story that you are pursuing.
+I love the counter-intuitive nature of this exploration, which is also incredibly important and timely.

+I also really like how you explain that it was the pathos of the first article that made you find it more convincing than the logos and ethos-focused article by Sachs.
+This was a great point about how and why some arguments are more effective than others.

+To that end, there are still a number of edits that need to be made in order to make your essay more effective.
+Here are some suggestions:

+1. Right now, the biggest issue is a lack of specificity.
+There are a lot of vague statements that don’t tell us much about these articles, what they actually say, and how they are put together.
+When you write “the authors make many good rhetorical choices,” you are basically writing “the authors use good words to construct their argument.”
+It really tells us nothing.
+Better to say something more specific like, “the authors rely heavily on emotional anecdotes about the real lives of those in foreign aid receiving countries.
+These anecdotes are powerful and convincing for showing readers exactly how…” Do you see the difference?
+You need to be more specific throughout.
+You also need to provide more specific examples from the text.
+For example, when you say Sachs uses statistics and facts, give us some of the statistics and facts that he uses and tell us how they are effective.
+You need more quotes and more specific detail from the articles throughout

+2. The other problem is a lack of focus on the paragraph level.
+You need to be clear about what each paragraph is arguing and then stick to that point.
+If your paragraph is about counterarguments, then focus on those counterarguments and refrain from mentioning pathos, etc. You need to focus the point of each paragraph better.

+With more specific analysis, examples, and more focused paragraphs, this essay will be excellent!
+Thank you for your hard work.
+Best, Denise